 Teaching Excellence Award

 Honoring exceptional teaching of America’s founding principles and history at the college and K-12 levels.
+The 2025 applications are now open!

 We believe that educators need to be recognized for their role in creating engaged and thoughtful citizens.